esketit-git/aSSL/README.md

 Client-side method.
 It starts the process to establish the connection.

-uri is the uri of the server-side application
+uri is the uri of the server-side application.

-callBackFunction is the function that will be automatically called after connection is established
+callBackFunction is the function that is automatically called after connection is established

 connectionName is the name of the connection.
 If it is not present aSSL opens the '0' connection as default.

 aSSL.encrypt(clearText)

 Client and server-side method.
 It encrypts the clearText string using the previously negotiated secret 128-bit key.

 aSSL.decrypt(cipherText)

 Client and server-side method.
 It decrypts the cipherText using the previously negotiated secret 128-bit key.

 aSSL.response(myKey)

 Server-side method.
 It using the myKey parameter (see above), establishes the connection.

 aSSL.connections[connectionName].sessionTimeout

 Client-side property.
 It is the session duration time of the specific connection.
 If you use the default connection you must specify it as '0'.

 aSSL.connections[connectionName].elapsedTime

 Client-side property.
 It is the time elapsed to establish the connection.

 aSSL.keySize